Chart Color Schemes

 Household Composition

-Moora features high concentrations of lone person households, with a fairly typical median household size
+Moora features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.5% of all households, including 22.2% couples with children, 28.4% couples without children, and 12.1% single parent families.
-Non-family households make up the remaining 35.5%, with lone person households at 31.9% and group households comprising 2.7%.
-The median household size is 2.3 people, which aligns with the average for the Rest of WA.
+Family households constitute 64.5% of all households, consisting of 22.2% couples with children, 28.4% couples without children, and 12.1% single parent families.
+Non-family households comprise the remaining 35.5%, with lone person households at 31.9% and group households making up 2.7%.
+The median household size is 2.3 people, smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households